-Homemade furikake rice seasoning made with kombu and katsuobushi.
-This quintessential Japanese rice seasoning is fabulous on rice of course, but also on onigiri, udon noodles, soup, salad, popcorn and more.
+Homemade furikake is rice seasoning made with leftover kombu and katsuobushi from making dashi.
+This quintessential Japanese rice seasoning is fabulous on rice of course, but also on onigiri, udon noodles, soup, salad, boiled egg, popcorn, and more!

 There are endless versions of furikake, but my homemade version uses leftover kombu (kelp) and katsuobushi (dried bonito flakes).
-Instead of throwing the kombu and bonito flakes away after making dashi or Mentsuyu (soup base for noodles), this recipe repurposes the ingredients into, let’s call it, a magical dust!
-Transforming any food you sprinkle it on into something more delicious and fun.
+Instead of throwing the kombu and katsuobushi away after making dashi or Mentsuyu (soup base for noodles), this recipe repurposes the ingredients into a delicious seasoning!
+Not only it adds flavors to plain steamed rice, but furikake can also transform any food you sprinkle on into something more yummy and fun.

 Furikake is absolutely wonderful on just a simple bowl of rice, porridge, or udon noodles.
 It’s also perfect for seasoning onigiri (Japanese rice balls), soba noodle salad, grilled salmon, or rice crackers.
 But don’t stop there, furikake is so versatile that I love to get creative and sprinkle it on these as well:

 - Avocado – this is my favorite.
 Keep it simple and halve the avocado and season it with furikake as an afternoon snack.
-For a savory breakfast, smear your toasted bread with miso mayo and avocado before you give it a good sprinkle of furikake.
+For a savory breakfast, smear your toasted bread with mashed avocado before you give it a good sprinkle of furikake.
 It’s a Japanese-twist on avocado toast.

-- Fried egg or poached egg – you can totally replace salt and pepper with furikake when you want something more punchy.
+- Egg – you can totally replace salt and pepper with furikake on a fried egg or soft-boiled egg when you want something more punchy.

-- Popcorn – planning on an anime or Japanese movie night?
-Flavor your popcorn with furikake to keep to the theme.
+- Popcorn – planning on binge-watching Japanese shows on Netflix or a Japanese movie night?
+Flavor your homemade popcorn with furikake to keep to the theme.

-So next time, don’t toss the kombu and bonito after making dashi, and instead create some homemade furikake seasoning and toss it in your favorite dishes.
-If you make a big batch, you can even freeze the seasoning for months.
+So next time, don’t toss the kombu and bonito after making dashi, and instead, create some homemade furikake seasoning and sprinkle it in your favorite dishes.
+If you make a big batch, you can even freeze the seasoning for a month.
 Furikake also makes a great holiday gift.
 Just pack the Japanese seasoning in a cute little glass jar to surprise your foodie friends and family!